 d) EEPROM: EEPROM stands for Electrically erasable programmable read only memory.
 This is similar to EPROM except that the erasing is done by electrical signals instead of ultraviolet light.
 The main advantage is the memory location can be selectively erased and reprogrammed.
 But the manufacturing process is complex and expensive so do not commonly used.

 RAM (Random Access Memory):

-Second classification of memory is RAM.
+The second classification of memory is RAM.
 The RAM is also called as read/write memory.
 The RAM is a volatile type of memory.
-It allows programmer to read or write data.
-If the user wants to check execution of any program, user feeds the program in RAM memory and executes it.
+It allows the programmer to read or write data.
+If the user wants to check the execution of any program, user feeds the program in RAM memory and executes it.
 The result of execution is then checked by either reading memory location contents or by register contents.

 Following is the classification of RAM memory.
 It is available in two types:

-1) Required refreshing circuit to maintain or refresh charge on capacitor, every after few milliseconds.
+- Required refreshing circuit to maintain or refresh charge on the capacitor, every after few milliseconds.

 If you like this article, please share it with your friends and like or facebook page for future updates.
 Subscribe to our newsletter to get notifications about our updates via email.
 If you have any queries, feel free to ask in the comments section below.
 Have a nice day!